JATOS/JATOS-Blog/_posts/2017-6-3-How-much-memory-does-JATOS-need.md

 ### Conclusions

-* Clearly visible the more workers JATOS has to serve in paralel the more memory usage JATOS will have.
+* Clearly visible the more workers JATOS has to serve in parallel the more memory usage JATOS will have.
 * JATOS will use more memory (for optimization and hopefully performance) if you give it more memory.
 * JATOS can run 30 workers while using under 400 MB if one restricts the JVM's memory either by enforcing it with -J-Xmx or by using a system with limited memory.
 * If given a system with 1 GB (like AWS EC2 micro) JATOS should run happily on it.